Challenging harmful gender norms

 We’re embedding the idea of unstereotyping throughout our business and value chain.
 Given the severity of the barriers to progress these norms present, they have to be tackled at multiple levels and in a variety of ways.
 Elsewhere within Opportunities for women, we describe our work on:

 - advancing diversity and inclusion, through which we’re building a stronger business with empowered women, including by addressing unconscious bias

-- promoting safety for women, including by challenging harmful norms within communities, focusing on the ones we and our suppliers are operating in
+- promoting safety for women, including challenging harmful norms within the communities we and our suppliers are operating in

-- Working with our brands and functions to provide women with access to skills to enhance their entrepreneurial capabilities and life skills
+- working with our brands and functions to provide women with access to skills to enhance their entrepreneurship and opportunities in life

-- expanding women’s opportunities in our retail value chain to empower them in their communities, showing it is possible to challenge limiting stereotypes, and to succeed.
+- expanding women’s opportunities in our retail value chain to empower them in their communities, showing it’s possible to challenge limiting stereotypes, and to succeed.

 Main image by Hanna Chriqui, Bangkok, Thailand